Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 >
 > In addition, an instance cannot be moved between Server Groups.
 >
-> In both cases, this is because it would potentially require moving the instance to comply with the Server Group policy.
+> In both cases, this is because it would potentially require moving the instance to comply with the Server's Group policy.

 ### Troubleshooting common issues